-In these passages are more Israeli genealogies.
+In this daily Bible reading are more Israeli genealogies.
 King David’s offspring are also listed here.
-David had many wives, and many sons.
-Most of his wives were Israelites, but one of his wives, Maacah, was from Geshur, a country that bordered Israel.
+David had many wives and many sons.
+Most of his wives were Israelites.
+However, one of his wives, Maacah, was from Geshur, a country that bordered Israel.

 David had fled to Geshur when Saul was pursuing him, and David took refuge and protection under Talmai, King of Geshur.
 David married Talmai’s daughter Maacah, and they had a son named Absalom.